-The parapet of the bridge will require extensive cleaning and preparation before the painting can commence.
-Lionel Stanhope has produced a design (see picture above) which will incorporate the word “Sutton” in the typeface traditionally used by Southern railway, and a depiction of the historic Sutton locomotive.
+The parapet of the bridge required extensive cleaning and preparation before the painting commenced.
+Lionel Stanhope produced a design which incorporates the word “Sutton” in the typeface traditionally used by Southern railway, and a depiction of the historic Sutton locomotive.
 The locomotive “Sutton” came into the possession of the Council many years ago and is a 144 year old, 28 tonne, 26 feet, A1 class Terrier steam engine.
 It is currently with a heritage railway undertaking in Tunbridge Wells who have undertaken to restore it.

 The painting is an addition to an area becoming famous for its street art.
 Within two hundred yards you can find the remarkable statue “The Messenger”, located directly outside the entrance to Quadrant House in The Quadrant.
 The Messenger is a statue, a sculpture in bronze with very dark patination, completed by David Wynne in 1981, of a large horse and rider.
 It was a major commission for the sculptor, who died in 2014.
 It took four years to complete from his first idea and inspiration, on receipt of the brief – through roughing out, refining and casting in a foundry, to the final unveiling and installation.

 We are not including a photograph of the statue in this post due to the philistine attitude of the owners of Quadrant House, who do not cherish this artwork and have stuck a notice on the front of it about some aspect of building maintenance, thus disfiguring it.
 They have been unco-operative in the face of requests to remove the notice.